Types of social groups: Secondary groups (social groups)

 A secondary group is a relatively larger group composed of impersonal and goal-oriented relationships, which are often temporary.
 These groups are often based on achieving a common purpose outside of the relationship itself and involve much less emotional investment.
 Since secondary groups are established to perform functions, individual roles are more interchangeable, thus members are able to leave and outgroup are able to join with relative ease.
 Such groups can be understood to be ones in which individuals exchange explicit commodities (e.g. labour for wage, service for payment, etc.).
 Examples include study groups, sports teams, schoolmates, attorney-client, doctor-patient, coworkers, etc.

-Cooley had made the distinction between primary and secondary groups, by noting that the term for the latter refers to relationships that generally develop later in life, likely with much less influence on one’s identity than primary groups.
+Cooley had made the distinction between primary and secondary groups, by noting that the term for the latter refers to relationships that generally develop later in life, likely with much less influence on one's identity than primary groups.

 Collectives

 A collective is a large group of individuals whose relationships to one another are loosely formed, spontaneous, and brief.
 Members are generally connected through performing similar actions or possessing similar outlooks.
 As they only exist for a very brief period of time, it is very easy for an out-group member to become an in-group member and vice versa.
-Examples of collectives include audiences to a show, bystanders, people at the park, etc.
+Examples of collectives include audiences at a show, bystanders, people at the park, etc.

+Collectivities

+A collectivity comprises "any grouping wider than the individual".